Writing for the Web

 3 Hours: I'm a graduate student or faculty member.

 A 3-hour reader is likely a graduate student or academic who is looking for in-depth information and details about absolutely everything—the details about the who, what, when, where, why, and how.
-These readers are not phased by how many clicks it takes to get to information because they are engulfed in finding out as much as possible.
+These readers are not phased by how many clicks it takes to get to information because they are eager to find out as much as possible.

 Content Drives Layout and Design